EntrixAU/VibeCodingPlaybook/index.md

 ## The Reality of AI-Assisted Development Today

 We're living through a fundamental shift in how software is built.
-AI coding assistants have moved from experimental tools to essential development companions, with millions of developers now relying on GitHub Copilot, Cursor, Claude, and similar tools daily.
+AI coding assistants have moved from experimental tools to essential development companions, with millions of developers now relying on various AI-powered development tools daily.
 But here's the challenge: **most developers are winging it**.

 ## The Vibe Coding Phenomenon